Energy marketing and you

 - offering discounts for your area

-- telling you there will be no exit fee for leaving your current retailer
+- telling you there will be no exit fee for leaving your current provider

 - asking you to sign a document to show they have spoken with you.